Table of Contents

 Step 1: Hold a shareholder meeting

-To start the dissolution process, you will need to hold a meeting to gather all shareholders for making a vote.
-The vote will decide whether or not the corporation will be canceled.
+To start the dissolution process, you will need to hold a meeting to gather all shareholders for a vote.
+However, under the Delaware General Corporation Law (DGCL 275(a)), the Board of Directors must first adopt a resolution recommending that the corporation be dissolved before the vote takes place.
+The vote will decide whether or not the corporation will be dissolved.
 The Board of Directors must adopt the resolution of the corporation dissolution before the vote.

 Step 2: Pay all franchise taxes and file annual reports

 Under the Delaware Code, all corporations must complete filings and payments for Delaware Franchise Tax and Annual Report, following the calendar year.
-You must submit the related fees and filing documents to the Secretary of State for the dissolution.
+You must submit the related fees and filing documents to the Delaware Division of Corporations, which administers the Delaware franchise tax process, not to the Secretary of State.

-For companies owing franchise taxes to Delaware state for one year, it will get voided and lose its good standing status in Delaware.
+For companies owing Delaware franchise taxes for one year or more, it will get voided and lose its good standing status in Delaware.
 An amount of penalty will be applied to the corporation depending on the amount of tax owed by the corporation.
-In this way, the corporation can automatically get canceled by the state.

 Step 3: File Certificate of Dissolution